antonio-madrid/Ruby_tutorial/README.md

 # Ruby_tutorial
-A small Ruby tutorial with samples
+A series of Ruby sentences which acts as a template for Ruby using or learning.